lisc-tools/lisc/README.rst

 This documentation includes:

 - `Tutorials <https://lisc-tools.github.io/lisc/auto_tutorials/index.html>`_:
-  with a step-by-step guide through the module and how to use
+  with a step-by-step guide through the module and how to use it
 - `Examples <https://lisc-tools.github.io/lisc/auto_examples/index.html>`_:
   demonstrating example analyses and use cases, and other functionality
 - `API list <https://lisc-tools.github.io/lisc/api.html>`_: